+Age-related macular degeneration, the leading cause of blindness in North America, is a degenerative disease that causes loss of central visual acuity by its effects on the Bruch's membrane, choroid, outer neural retina, and retinal pigment epithelium [188].
 Age-related macular degeneration is classified into two forms: neovascular (otherwise known as wet or exudative) and non-neovascular (otherwise known as dry or nonexudative).
-The slowly progressing, atrophic non-neovascular form is more common than the wet form, affecting approximately 80% of people with age-related macular degeneration; however, the neovascular form is responsible for almost 90% of the severe vision loss due to age-related macular degeneration [8].
-Age-related macular degeneration is classified as early, intermediate, and advanced, based on the size and extent of drusen (small yellow deposits that form under the macula) [8].
+The slowly progressing, atrophic non-neovascular form is more common than the wet form, affecting approximately 80% of people with age-related macular degeneration; however, the neovascular form is responsible for almost 90% of the severe vision loss due to age-related macular degeneration [188].
+Age-related macular degeneration is classified as early, intermediate, and advanced, based on the size and extent of drusen (small yellow deposits that form under the macula) [188].

 The prevalence of age-related macular degeneration varies according to race/ethnicity.
-Studies have shown that medium or large drusen and advanced age-related macular degeneration are more likely in white individuals than black individuals [190].
-Similarly, data from the 2005-2008 NHANES demonstrate that the prevalence of any age-related macular degeneration is significantly lower in the non-Hispanic black population (2.4%) than in the non-Hispanic white population (7.3%); the prevalence in the Mexican American population is 5.1% [191].
-A meta-analysis indicated that early age-related macular degeneration is less common in the Asian population but the prevalence of late disease is comparable to that for the white population [192].
+Studies have shown that age-related macular degeneration is most prevalent in White individuals (5.3%), intermediate in Hispanic and Asian individuals (4.5% and 3.3%, respectively), and lowest in Black individuals (1.6%) [190].
 Nearly 2.1 million persons in the United States 50 years of age and older have advanced age-related macular degeneration, the stage that can lead to severe vision impairment [5].

 As with cataracts and glaucoma, increasing age is the primary risk factor for macular degeneration.
-A variety of other risk factors have been evaluated, but smoking and ethnicity are the only two that have been shown consistently to be risk factors for age-related macular degeneration [8].
-The risk of age-related macular degeneration doubles with smoking, and the risk increases as the number of pack-years smoked increases [8].
-Hypertension, other cardiovascular disease, low levels of antioxidants, and dietary fat have also been associated with advanced age-related macular degeneration, but the findings have been conflicting [8].
-A meta-analysis identified several risk factors with varying levels of association with age-related macular degeneration (Table 15) [193].
+A variety of other risk factors have been evaluated, but smoking and ethnicity are the only two that have been shown consistently to be risk factors for age-related macular degeneration [188].
+The risk of age-related macular degeneration doubles with smoking, and the risk increases as the number of pack-years smoked increases [188].
+Hypertension, other cardiovascular disease, low levels of antioxidants, and dietary fat have also been associated with advanced age-related macular degeneration, but the findings have been conflicting [188].
+A meta-analysis identified several risk factors with varying levels of association with age-related macular degeneration (Table 14) [193].